AdobeDocs/commerce-frontend-core/src/pages/guide/themes/structure.md

 ## Theme components

-The structure of a Magento theme directory typically would be like following:
+The structure of a theme directory typically would be like following:

 ```tree
 <theme_dir>/